pritam14561/pritam14561/README.md

 -->
 - Hi there  I am a passionate about learning new technology.
 - I'm currently revisiting concepts of core Java.
-- I am currently working on building a Shoe Shop Management Website with
+- I am currently working on building a Shoe Shop Management Website with Java backend